Comment on page

 The project file browser displays all subfolders, all Jupyter notebooks, and files in the project (limited to the 1,000 most recently modified files).
 In the Spark-enabled app databases in the project are also visible (limited to the 1,000 most recently modified databases).
 A list of all the objects in the project can be obtained programmatically or by using

 dx ls.
 The file listing is refreshed every 10s and it is possible to enforce a refresh by clicking on the whirl arrow icon in the top right corner of the file browser.

-The notebooks are executed in the temporary execution container, just as any other app code in the DNAnexus platform.
-When you open and run a notebook from the DNAnexus file browser the kernel corresponding to this notebook is started in this environment and the notebook code will be executed here.
+When you open and run a notebook from the DNAnexus file browser the kernel corresponding to this notebook is started in the worker execution environment and will be used to execute the notebook code.
+DNAnexus notebooks will have a

 The execution environment file browser can be accessed from the left sidebar (notice the folder icon at the top) or from the terminal:

 You can also create Jupyter notebooks in the worker execution environment through the File menu.
 These notebooks are stored on the local file system of the DxJupyterLab execution environment and have to be persisted in a DNAnexus project.
 More information about saving can be found in the next section.

 You can create, edit, and save notebooks directly in the DNAnexus project as well as duplicate, delete, or download them to your local machine.
 Notebooks stored in your DNAnexus project, which are housed within the DNAnexus tab on the left sidebar, are fetched from and saved to the project on the DNAnexus platform without being stored in the JupyterLab execution environment file system.
 These are referred to as “DNAnexus notebooks” and these notebooks persist in the DNAnexus project after the DXJupyterLab instance is terminated.

 [DX]that is prepended to its name in the tab of all opened notebooks.